Interference Reduction in Virtual Cell Optimization: Decoding Order in Virtual Cells

 \section{Decoding Order in Virtual Cells}

-Since we aim to maximize the minimal communication rate attained by all users, we use Algorithm \ref{algo:decoding_order} to decode the signals of the users in each frequency band.
+To minimize the overall number of unsatisfied users \eqref{eq:num_unsatisfied}, the optimal decoding order in each virtual cell minimizes the number of unsatisfied users in it.
+This problem is complex and cannot be solved efficiently.
+To that end, we propose a suboptimal and greedy algorithm, presented in Algorithm \ref{algo:decoding_order}, to decode the signals of the users in each frequency band.
 This procedure decides on the decoding order serially over the frequency bands and aims at maximizing the minimal rate experienced by users at each stage greedily.